BrenoFariasdaSilva/Docker/README.md

 ## Installation

 To use the scripts and Docker Compose files in this repository, you need to have Docker installed on your system.
-If you haven't installed Docker yet, just run:
+If you haven't installed Docker yet, just run the following commands in the root directory of this project:
    ```bash
    cd Docker-Scripts
    chmod +x docker-install.sh